 In what circumstances should someone be allowed to change the sex on their birth certificate?

-At birth, we all get entered onto the birth register.
+At birth we all get entered onto the birth register.
 Important information including our full name, place of birth and biological sex gets entered onto that register.
 We all get a birth certificate issued as proof of what is entered on that register.
 In most cases, it gets put away safely in a drawer, along with things like passports.
-They are official documents most of us don’t use very often, nevertheless, are very important and sometimes we have to use them as proof of who we are.
+They are official documents that most of us don’t use very often but nevertheless are very important, especially when we have to use them as proof of who we are.
 The sex entered into the register and written on our birth certificate is our legally recognised sex.
-There are two legal sexes; male and female.
-We are all (men and women) protected from being discriminated against because of our sex by the protected characteristic of sex in the Equality Act 2010.
+There are two legal sexes: male and female.
+We are all (men and women) protected from being discriminated against on the basis of our sex by the protected characteristic of sex in the Equality Act 2010.

 The Gender Recognition Act 2004 is a legal mechanism to allow someone to change the sex on their birth certificate.
 So instead of it reflecting the entry on the birth register it states the opposite sex instead.
-For very obvious reasons there are very strict conditions that must be met before this official document can be changed, a medical diagnosis of gender dysphoria being one of them.
-When the conditions are met a Gender Recognition Certificate is issued which can then be used to send away for a new birth certificate.
+For very obvious reasons there are very strict conditions that must be met before this official document can be changed, including a medical diagnosis of gender dysphoria.
+When the conditions are met, a Gender Recognition Certificate is issued, which can then be used to send away for a new birth certificate.
 When the GRA 2004 was enacted it was to help a very small number of post-op transsexuals, estimated at the time to be approx 5000.
 This legal mismatch between the sex recorded on the birth register and the sex recorded on a birth certificate was justified largely because it would have little impact on wider society.
-It would only apply just 0.01% of the population.
+It would apply to just 0.01% of the population.
 Its impact would be negligible.

 However, things have dramatically changed since 2004.
 The trans population is thought to be as high as 1% of the population; half a million people.
-Transgender organisations, like Stonewall and others, claim that being transgender isn’t about having gender dysphoria, the process doesn’t need to be medicalised and therefore they don’t need doctors as gatekeepers to the process.
-Instead they want a self-declaration process allowing anyone to change the sex on their birth certificate to match their gender identity.
+Transgender organisations, like Stonewall and others, claim that being transgender isn’t about having gender dysphoria, and therefore the process doesn’t need to be medicalised and doctors should not be acting as gatekeepers.
+Instead they are asking for a self-declaration process, allowing anyone to change the sex on their birth certificate to match their gender identity.
 They want it to be possible for anyone to be able to choose for themselves what their legal sex class is.
 They want it to be possible to change your birth certificate on demand.

-But surely having gender dysphoria has to be essential to any argument as to why society should allow someone to alter their birth certificate.
-If someone has such extreme gender dysphoria they have taken the therapeutic steps to have body modification surgery to approximate the female body to alleviate their symptoms, maybe then, in this small number of cases the legal fiction of changing the birth records might be justified.
+But surely having gender dysphoria has to be essential to any argument as to why society should allow someone to alter their birth certificate?
+If someone has such extreme gender dysphoria that they need the therapeutic relief of body modification surgery to approximate the body of the opposite sex, maybe then, in this small number of cases the legal fiction of changing the birth records might be justified.
 But in what other circumstance would anyone else need to do that, given that we are socially free to “identify as feminine” or “identify as masculine” as we please.
 Transgender people already have all their protections against discrimination written in Equality law, exactly the same as any other oppressed group in society, and rightly so.
 But is it right that society should also now allow anyone to choose their legal sex?